 Sports-loving locals have their pick of two minor league affiliates of popular Boston sports teams.
 Root, root, root for the home team at a Pawtucket Red Sox baseball game or cheer on the Providence Bruins as they take the ice.
 Rugby is big here, and the Rhode Island Rebellion rugby league team has a sizable fan base.
 Fans of football and soccer meanwhile can head to Gillette Stadium in nearby Foxborough, Massachusetts to take in a New England Patriots or New England Revolution game.

-Apartment List has released results for Rhode Island from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Rhode Island’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in Rhode Island include the following:

 - Rhode Island renters gave their state a C+ overall.